Intelligent-Robot-Course/Homework/hw9/readme.md

 ----
 ## Task 1
-Please implement the predcition and update process of EKF-SLAM.
+The prediction, update and Jacobian functions are given, please implement the "**fast_slam1**" processing of EKF-SLAM and print the final experimental result using the provided visualization function.

 ## Task 2
-Please implement the "predict" and "update" process of particle filter based SLAM
+The basic functions such as prediction, update, Jacobian, weight calculation and resampling functions given, please implement the "**fast_slam1**" function of particle slam and print the final experimental result using the provided visualization function.

 ## Code instructions for tasks
-**Note1** [ekf_slam.py](source/ekf_slam.py) give the implememtation framework of the task1.
+**Note1** [ekf_slam.py](source/ekf_slam.py) give the implememtation framework of the task1, please complete the ekf_slam function.

 **Note2** [pf_slam.py](source/pf_slam.py) give the implememtation framework of the task2.